-rescue personnel.

-ANDSLIDES are generally associated with heavy rainfall and rapid snowmelt.
-MUDFLOWS are ast-moving landslides that usually begin on steep hillsides.
-(Volcanic eruption may also cause audflows.) □ Recognize signs of slides: unusual sounds outside, such as rumbling, trees cracking, or rocks colliding • new craappearing in building fences, poles, trees tilting or moving □ EVACUATE, if possible. acks □If too late to evacuate: Indoors: □Take cover under sturdy furniture.
-Outside: □Get out of path of slide. □Run to high ground (up hill), away from slide. □If debris approaching, run for cover of trees or building. □If escape not possible, curl into ball and protect head. □Account for all children, staff, and visitors.
+LANDSLIDES are generally associated with heavy rainfall and rapid snowmelt.
+MUDFLOWS are fast-moving landslides that usually begin on steep hillsides.
+(Volcanic eruption may also cause mudflows.)

+□ Recognize signs of slides:

+- unusual sounds outside, such as rumbling, trees cracking, or rocks colliding

+new cracks appearing in building

+- fences, poles, trees tilting or moving

+EVACUATE, if possible.

+□ If too late to evacuate:

+Indoors: Take cover under sturdy furniture.

+Outside: □Get out of path of slide.

+\Box Run to high ground (up hill), away from slide.

+- □ If debris approaching, run for cover of trees or building. - \Box If escape not possible, curl into ball and protect head.

+□Account for all children, staff, and visitors.

+Check for injured or trapped persons near slide area, but stay clear of danger and await rescue personnel.

+□ Stay away from slide area - additional slides may follow. □ Be alert for flooding, which may follow slide.

+LIGHTNING

+□ Indoors: □ Avoid use of telephone, electrical appliances, and plumbing as much as possible.
+(Wires and metal pipes can conduct electricity.)

+□Move away from windows.
+Cover windows with shades or blinds, if available.
+Outside: Seek shelter inside an enclosed building.

+LOCKDOWN

+$\hfill\square$ Lock outside doors and windows.

+- $\hfill\square$ Close and secure interior doors. - \Box Close any curtains or blinds.

+□ Turn off lights.

+Keep everyone away from doors and windows.
+Stay out of sight, preferably sitting on floor.
+Bring attendance sheets, first aid kits, pacifiers and other comforting items, and books to lockdown area, if possible.

+□ Maintain calm atmosphere in room by reading or talking quietly to children. □ If phone is available in classroom, call 911 to ensure emergency personnel have been notified.

+□ Remain in lockdown until situation resolved.

+□ Notify parents/guardians about any lockdown, whether practice or real.

+PANDEMIC FLU/CONTAGIOUS DISEASE

-□ Check for injured or trapped persons near slide area, but stay clear of danger and await slide area - additional slides may follow. ding, which may follow slide.
-LIGHTNING mu ele id use of telephone, electrical appliances, and plumbing as ach as possible.
-(Wires and metal pipes can conduct actricity.)
-Exercisely the conduct are actions as a conduct actricity.)
-Exercisely the conduct action action action action action action action action action action. ide: □Seek shelter inside an enclosed building.
-LOCKDOWN ☐ Close and sect☐ Close any curta☐ Turn off lights.☐ Keep everyone☐ Bring attendand lockdown area, if☐ Maintain calm ais available in clas☐ Remain in lock ains or blinds. e away from doors and windows.
-Stay out of sight, preferably sitting on floor. ce sheets, first aid kits, pacifiers and other comforting items, and books to FLU/CONTAGIOUS DISEASE □ Wash hands w□ Remind parent complete. rell and often. ts and guardians that emergency contact information must be current and Enforce illness stay home or exclusion policies for children and staff - insist that sick children and staff go home. □ Have and follo go home. w a plan to keep ill children away from well children while they are waiting to □ Close rooms a s log of sick children and staff - those sent home and those kept at home. s necessary due to staff illness (to maintain safe ratios).
-Reinforce ood respiratory etiquette: • Use a a tissue (or a sleeve, in a pinch) to catch a sneeze or cough. w used tissues in a hands-free trash can. ☐ Monitor local a n your hands after using a tissue or helping a sick child.
-Ind state Public Health websites and other news media for emic flu status information, recommendations, and instructions.
+□ Wash hands well and often.

+- Remind parents and guardians that emergency contact information must be current and complete. - □ Enforce illness exclusion policies for children and staff insist that sick children and staff stay home or go home. - □ Have and follow a plan to keep ill children away from well children while they are waiting to go home. - □ Keep an illness log of sick children and staff those sent home and those kept at home.

+□ Close rooms as necessary due to staff illness (to maintain safe ratios). □ Reinforce teaching about good respiratory etiquette:

+- Use a tissue (or a sleeve, in a pinch) to catch a sneeze or cough. - Throw used tissues in a hands-free trash can. - Wash your hands after using a tissue or helping a sick child.

+Monitor local and state Public Health websites and other news media for current pandemic flu status information, recommendations, and instructions.